-As in the standard theory of laser cooling the total relaxation rate is given by $\Gamma^{\rm tot}_T = \Gamma_T(\epsilon)-\Gamma_T(-\epsilon)$.
 At $T=0$ and close to resonance $\epsilon\simeq \omega_c\times k$, the total relaxation rate is approximately given by $\Gamma_{T=0}^{\rm tot} \approx \Omega_{(k,k)}^2N/\gamma$, which is the USC version of the Purcell effect.
-In Fig. \ref{fig:8} we show some examples of the total relaxation rate for $T=0$ and for $T>0$ at different coupling strengths.
+In Fig. \ref{fig:9} we show some examples of the total relaxation rate for $T=0$ and for $T>0$ at different coupling strengths.
 Interestingly larger temperature may help in activating the higher $k$-resonances even in the non-USC regime, $g/\omega_c \ll 1$, resembling the behaviour of optomechanical laser cooling setups \cite{Peter_PhysRevB.82.165320}.
 We highlight the fact that at weak coupling this description does not hold, since it is based on the assumption that dipole tunneling is suppressed by the USC regime.
 However we found interesting to show the total relaxation rate $\Gamma^{\rm tot}_T$ also in this regime for completness.

 As anticipated in the beginning of this section, the relaxation dynamics of this multi-well setup can be seen as a way to study how the incoherent transport is modified by the cavity.
 Staying at the single particle level we can interpreted an excitation produced by the dipole operator $b^{\dag}$ as the particle moving one well up in energy, and the dipole ground-state as the state where only the lowest energy well is occupied.
 Following this line of thoughts, we can say that the system has good transport properties if it rapidly thermalizes sufficiently close to its ground-state.
 Since that the saturation number of the steady state of Eq. \eqref{eq:dipole_eff_master_equation}, $\braket{b^{\dag} b}_{\rm ss}= \mathcal{N}_0$, around each $k$-resonance $\epsilon = \omega_c \times k$ is the dipole thermal occupation